dbretty/dbretty.github.io/projects.md

 ---
 layout:          projects
 title:           Projects
 show_collection: projects
-description: >
-  How people are using Hydejack in the real world.
-  This page is built using the `projects` layout* that you can use yourself to build a portfolio.
+featured:        true
 no_groups: true
+description: Below you will find the projects that I am working on.
+If you would like to contribute then feel free to reach out [here](/contact)
 ---